Event Header Image

 About the Event

-The British Sociological Association’s Death, Dying and Bereavement Study Group invites abstract submissions for our upcoming symposium on the theme of Care and Caring.
+The British Sociological Association’s Death, Dying and Bereavement Study Group is delighted to announce their upcoming symposium on the theme of Care and Caring.
 This event will explore the complex and relational practices, meanings, and experiences of care in the context of death, dying, and bereavement.

 Possible topics include, but are not limited to: